| |

 • Fine Detail Art Brush (optional unless you are customizing your terracotta pots)

-dip a paper towel, cloth or shop towel directly into the thinned out paint and wipe directly on to the terracotta pot.
+You can also dip a paper towel, cloth, or shop towel into the thinned-out paint and wipe it directly onto the terracotta pot.

-Continue to layer with the white washed chalk paint mixture until you’ve achieved the aged look you’re after.
+Continue to layer the whitewashed chalk paint mixture until you’ve achieved the aged look you’re after.

-Blot with a paper towel as needed to help lessen the appearance of brush strokes.
+Blot with a damp paper towel as needed to help lessen the appearance of brush strokes.

-Allow the white washed terracotta pot to dry completely.
-So pretty and easy too, right?
+Allow the whitewashed terracotta pot to dry completely.

-At this point you can leave the terracotta pot “aged” or you can personalize your pot to give it a custom look.
+At this point, you can leave the terracotta pot “aged” or personalize it with something that feels custom.

-To add something that has special meaning, use a program like Word to spell out what you want to express and then print it out on plain white paper from the printer at your home.
+To add something with special meaning, use a program like Word to spell out what you want to express.

-Next, using a ballpoint pen outline each letter or number.
+Use a ballpoint pen to outline each letter or number.

 Use a fine point art brush and an acrylic craft paint of your choice (I’m using black) to outline and fill in your expression image.

-Using a number on the terracotta pots would be cute for birthdays, special occasions or house numbers too.
+Using a number on the terracotta pots would be cute for birthdays, house numbers or other special occasions.

-Using a word or expression would be good gift to give as a get well soon, thinking of you, new neighbors or even as something special for your child’s teacher.
+Using a word or expression would be fun to give as a get well soon, thinking of you, welcome to the neighborhood, or for your favorite teacher.

-Of course you could always add a monogram or the name of your house for a dose of southern charm.
-You could also create a French inspired flower pot as well.
+Of course, you could always add a monogram or the name of your house for a dose of southern charm.

 Many blessings,